 We also propose some enhancements on top of the canonical aspect of the PSO to maximise our algorithm's performance.
 First, we introduce an early stopping criterion to minimise computation costs by minimising fitness evaluations.
-If k particles reach a common best fitness value, we assume convergence at a global optimum and stop the algorithm.
 We also submit our particles to a technique named clamping which prevents particles from exponentially increasing in velocity by defining a maximum velocity a particle can have.
 Our final enhancement allows us to deal with outlying individuals with excessively low fitness (which violate fitness constraints), by "resetting" their velocity by setting their inertia and memory weight to 0 for one iteration.
 This allows the particle to ignore its low-fitness inducing memory weight and makes it more prone to explore the parameter space in direction of its neighbours.